istoking/SB-ChopShop/README.md

 # Usage In Game

-/ChopList to get the vehicles
+/choplist to get the vehicles list sent to your phone.
-Vehicle list refreshes every 30 minutes to a new list Vehicles can be changed in config file
+Vehicle list refreshes every 30 minutes to a new list.
+Vehicles can be changed in config file

+Gives following Items:
+airbag
+battery
+highradio
+highrim
+lowradio
+stockrim

-Gives multiple Items Per Chop, also Gives Dirty Money Based On Class Of Vehicle
+Also Gives Money Based On Class Of Vehicle

 # Any Issues Or Help